avlec/see/README.md

 SEE is a web based examination tool to take a provided set of Python scripts and review them for linting, formatting, inconsistencies, security vulnerabilties, and other tests.
-Changes are suggested and recommended to have the code better follow known best practices.
+Changes are suggested and recommended to have the users code better follow best practices.

-SEE attempts to teach users how to write better, more maintainable code, and leave them with skills they can use in all of their projects.
+SEE aims to teach users how to write better, more maintainable code, and leave them with skills and knowledge they can use in all of their projects.

 ## Features